Two brothers: Madal and Chinmoy, part 4

 170 Tutelage

 Madal: Chinmoy, I have been told that Americans want freedom from everything, and they want freedom in everything they do.
-In that ease, I wonder how so many Americans, especially teenagers, stay under your tutelage.
+In that case, I wonder how so many Americans, especially teenagers, stay under your tutelage.

 Chinmoy: Madal, my American students know perfectly well what earthly freedom is.
 Now what they are discovering from within is the Heavenly freedom under my concerned guidance and instruction.